eligotts/mlx-lm-lora/README.md

 # mlx-lm-lora
 Train Large Language Models localy on Apple Silicon using MLX.
-Fine-tuning works with all the model that are supported with MLX-LM, for example:
+Training works with all the model that are supported with MLX-LM, for example:

 - Llama, 3, 4
 - Phi2, 3